What is chickenpox?

 Fever is your body's normal response to infection.
 A higher-than-normal temperature kills bacteria and viruses that cause illness.
 Fever medicines stop this natural process, so use one only when fever is causing discomfort.

-You can help relieve a fever with over-the-counter medicine.
+You can help relieve a fever with acetaminophen (such as Tylenol).
 Follow the package instructions carefully.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
 (Do not give aspirin to people younger than 18, because of the risk of Reye syndrome, a rare but serious problem).

 Call your doctor if you or your child has a fever that lasts longer than 24 hours.